-The demo is not about your product, it’s about your audience.
-Still you need to have decent knowledge of your product to conduct a call demo properly.
+The client demo is not about your product, it’s about your audience.
+However, still you need to have decent knowledge of your product to conduct a call demo properly.
 You must know and understand what you're presenting, even if you will not get into details.

-For example, if there is a new version of your product or service that you’re not familiar with, know it before starting the demo.
+For example, if there is a new version of your product or service that you’re not familiar with, know it before starting the demo call.
 The last thing you want is to be asked about something you don’t know, but should be familiar with.

 And it’s not only about basic features but also about the technical aspects of what you have on offer.
 Don’t be too focused on technical specs, but be aware of them to make sure your call demo is a success.

 Another cliche, we get it…but as with product knowledge, do your research as a part for demo preparation!
-Every potential customer is unique, so every demo should be matched to that customer.
+Every potential customer is unique, so every client demo should be matched to that customer.
 As part of the preparation for a good demo call, check who are you going to deal with.
 No excuses, because all the data you need is at your fingertips.
 Of course, what you specifically look for depends on the product you offer.

 At the same time, a great deal of information is universal, meaning regardless of what you are trying to sell, you need to find some basic data and act upon that knowledge.
 This is the easiest and most straight-forward way to level up in the demo calls game

 How to look for this kind of information.

-Learn as much as you can about your potential client - both the company and the person (or a group of people) you are going to talk to.
+Learn as much as you can about your potential client - both the company and the person (or a group of people) you are going to talk to before a demo call.
 Remember that now B2B prospects are becoming more like B2C clients, they demand same buying experience and, therefore, should be given one.
-They expect you to put some effort into it!
+They expect you to put some effort into your client demo!

 Go beyond simply googling the company’s name and skimming their website.
 As a part of demopreparation, get to know their product or service, sale size, number of employees and of course size of the company.
 What else should you check to prepare for a good demo call?

-A Twitter account can also provide you with some useful information, especially if your prospect contacts their clients directly.
+A Twitter account can also provide you with some useful information before the demo call, especially if your prospect contacts their clients directly.
 Spend a few minutes going through recent tweets.
 Try to understand how the company interacts with their audience and if possible, adjust your language and the way of communication to their narratives.